Compiler Optimization in a Language you Can Understand - The Appendix

 That's what most people who've had some experience with optimization would expect, as a general rule is that multiplications by powers of 2 should be replaced by left shifts.
 But again, that has more instructions for no gain.

 Finally, the lea instruction computes a 64-bit value, but moves the low 32 bits to eax.
 Why does it do a 64-bit computation?
-No reason as far as I can tell.
-It could have been:
+It seems it could have been:

 times2(int):